okooba/rsschool-cv-old/cv.md

 **phone number: +79292572704**
 **email: okooba1@gmail.com**
 ### **About me:**
-  Currently I study for ingineer iat the NUST UNIVERSITY MISiS, also I study at the Bgigham Young Universty for Information Tecnologies.
+  Currently I study for engineer at the NUST UNIVERSITY MISiS, also I study at the Brigham Young University for Information Technologies.
 In my free time, I like to play tennis, I'm really big fan of this sport.
-Few years ago I decided, that I want to build a career in IT area, and now I'm looking for any opportunities to start.
+Few years ago I decided to build a career in IT industry, and now I'm looking for any opportunities to start.
-### **My skils:**
+### **My skills:**
 1. **Python**
 2. **JavaScript**
 3. **HTML**